synchroslap/CapperGUI/README.md

 A lazily built GUI for [Capper](https://github.com/substantialpickle/Capper)

 ## How to Use
+Go to [releases](https://github.com/synchroslap/CapperGUI/releases).
+Download the zip file and extract it.
 Open gui.exe if you're on Windows.

 If you don't trust random executables from strangers on the internet, or you're on a different OS, you can also run it by running `python gui.py` in your shell.
+Just remember to run `pip install -r requirements.txt` if you're going to run the python file directly.

 Read the original README for Capper if you actually want a detailed understanding of how Capper works.
 You can also read the Capper [specification guide](https://github.com/substantialpickle/Capper/wiki/Specification-Guide)